bouvin87/Inventera.nu/replit.md

 **Data Layer**: In-memory storage implementation (`MemStorage` class) that simulates database operations.
 The interface (`IStorage`) is designed to be swappable with a real database implementation.

-**API Design**: RESTful endpoints under `/api` prefix for CRUD operations on users, articles, and order lines
+**API Design**: RESTful endpoints under `/api` prefix for CRUD operations on users, articles, inventory counts, and order lines
+- Inventory count endpoints: GET/POST/PATCH/DELETE on `/api/articles/:articleId/inventory` and `/api/inventory-counts/:id`
+- Full CRUD support with Zod validation on request bodies

 **Real-time Communication**: WebSocket server on `/ws` path that broadcasts updates to all connected clients when data mutations occur